Data Centers in Incheon

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Incheon data centers as of October 2024.
-Secure, private connections to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, are established via dedicated circuits to their availability zones in nearby Seoul.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Incheon proper.
+All major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, are accessible via dedicated private network connections to their availability zones in nearby Seoul.
+This architecture is standard for deploying resilient, low-latency hybrid cloud solutions.

 Power Analysis

-Power Grid Reliability: The power grid serving the Incheon and Seoul Capital Area is modern and well-maintained, with significant redundancy.
-Data centers in the region are typically supported by multiple substations, ensuring high levels of uptime and fault tolerance for mission-critical operations.
+Power Grid Reliability: The power grid serving the Incheon and greater Seoul area is modern and reliable.
+Data centers are supported by redundant power feeds from multiple substations, a standard feature that ensures high levels of uptime and meets the stringent requirements of enterprise and hyperscale customers.

 Market Access, Business & Tax Climate